wilsonz8427/github-tutorial/README.md

 4. Go back to cloud 9 and type in your terminal `git clone` and paste in the SSH and then press ENTER
 5. Now you should see a new repository that have the name of the project.

+#### Pull and Pull Requests
+`git pull` - takes all the change that is made on the remote repository on github to your local repository on Cloud 9

+**Pull Requests** - You may want to give your changes of someone else's project to them which can be done by doing a pull request.
+However, the owner of the project can either accept or denied your changes.
+If accepted your changes will be put into the new repository but if you are denied then nothing on the repostiory would change.

+**How to create a pull request**
+1. Go to your repository that you have forked
+2. Click on the "New pull requests" button
+3. Click on the green button that says "Create pull request"

+Now wait until the owners checks your changnes and either approve or denied it